mefellows/parity/README.md

 See `parity run --help` for more detail.

-### Configuring Parity with `.parityrc` files

-If you are on a Mac and have installed the bash shims, whenever you enter a folder containing a `.parityrc` file, Parity will automatically run for you based on that configuration and begin syncing files.
-Logs will be redirected to `/tmp/parity-<project>.log` should you wish to see what's happening.
+### Enabling GUI

+*NOTE*: _This is a MacOSX only feature._

+You will need to install XQuartz (`brew install Caskroom/cask/xquartz` or see https://xquartz.macosforge.org/trac for details).

+parity x

-#### File format
+## Configuration File format

 TODO

 ## Similar Projects

-All of the below attempt to address the first 2 or 3 goals of this project, but not the fourth (opinionated build and local dev process) and they all bring in some other dependency.
+All of the below attempt to address the first 2 or 3 goals of this project, but not the fourth (opinionated build and local dev process).
+Additionally, they all bring in some other dependency and none of them work on Windows.

 * https://github.com/brikis98/docker-osx-dev - This is my favourite and much of this project owes to the works of it.
 It doesn't work on Windows, however, and has a few small pre-requisites.
 If you're afraid of Parity, consider this!
 * https://allysonjulian.com/setting-up-docker-with-xhyve/ and https://github.com/zchee/docker-machine-driver-xhyve - This is even more seamless, using a native containerisation system for MacOSX called [xhyve](https://github.com/mist64/xhyve) and an experimental Docker driver.
 Again, this doesn't work on Windows but is very good.
+One downside is that it needs to allocate the entire drive space, unlike typical vdockerirtualisation applications that will have a dynamically resizable volume.
 * https://github.com/nlf/dlite - This aims to solve the top 3 goals of the project.
 I was never quite able to get this working, but it is quite an interesting project.
 * See https://github.com/brikis98/docker-osx-dev#alternatives for others.